Friday, March 10, 2017

 3. Musical Warm-ups.
 With younger grades, I often sing the questions that I would ask the older kids as part of our musical warm-up.
 I only ask a few each week, but keep the same question until all have been asked.

 4. Paying attention to students interests and adding them to class.
 This could mean sight-reading a pop-song you know students like with known pitches, reading rhythms with video game or movie character names (Batman for ti-ti, Thor for ta, etc.), writing parodies of pop songs, or adding technology into lessons.
 Today, we even changed the words of "Canoe Song" To be about John Cena and Lebron James.
-I just made sure they kept the rhythm EXACTLY the same- which was a challege for them! isleoftune.com, incredibox.com, and even the use of robots (more on this soon!) to hook those kids who are super techy.
+I just made sure they kept the rhythm EXACTLY the same- which was a challenge for them! isleoftune.com, incredibox.com, and even the use of robots, like dash or ozobots, can hook those kids who are super techy.
 Using these websites- I set parameters so students are still working on concepts we are working on in class.

 5. Read stories and listen to music that can spark some awesome discussion about kids interests, taking care of each other, and even big topics like bullying, self-esteem, and following your dreams.
 If a big discussion starts, let it happen!
 Sometimes we get so caught up in teaching our content, we miss out on these awesome teaching and discussion moments!
 Some great choices are: Don't Laugh at Me, or songs from I am BullyProof Music.